Irish Water Spaniel: IWSCA breeders

 Most of the breeders in the IWSCA belong to the Breeders Education Committee (BEC) The BEC exists to inform and educate IWSCA breeders on issues of health, genetics and breeding practices designed to promote the ongoing health and welfare of the Irish Water Spaniel.
 To this end the BEC breeders have agreed to a rigorous set of recommended breeding practices such as: open information exchange, health testing in accordance with the Irish Water Spaniel CHIC protocol, collaboration with the IWSCA Health and Genetics Committee, participation in breed-specific health studies, promotion of responsible pet ownership, and responsibility for any puppy they have bred – for the life of that dog.
 Individual BEC breeders can be found on the IWSCA website.

 IWS Health Foundation

 The IWS Health Foundation's aim is to serve the worldwide Irish Water Spaniel community by providing a forum for internet-based collection and circulation of information, research and educational materials relating to the health and life expectancy of the breed, and for anyone with an interest to promote research for the long-term benefit of the breed.

 Health

 A 2024 UK study found a life expectancy of 10.8 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
+Some major health concerns to watch out for in the breed include hip dysplasia and other joint problems, ear infections, alopecia, and distichiasis on occasion.
+Hip dysplasia affects a number of dog breeds, as it is when hip joints become mis-formed that cause pain and disability.
+This affects about 30% of the breed.
+Elbow dysplasia should also be looked out for, as it affects about 18% of the breed.
+About 14% of the breed experiences chronic ear infections, likely because of their long, drooping ears.
+This ailment can be resolved with good ear care.
+Another health issue that the breed may encounter are seizures.
+About 10% of the breed is affected by seizures, in which some may be a symptom of epilepsy.